Santhiya2005/mentorconnect/README.md

 ![Screenshot 2025-01-03 193537](https://github.com/user-attachments/assets/15566af0-55ed-4e7e-9031-5dcf38d0559c)

-ConnectLNM is an online platform designed to bridge the gap between junior and senior/alumni students within our university.
+Mentor Connect is an online platform designed to bridge the gap between junior and senior/alumni students within our university.
 It serves as a dynamic directory that facilitates connections, enabling students to seek guidance and expertise from experienced mentors in various fields.

 ## Table of Contents
 - [Why Mentor Connect?](#why-mentorconnect?)